Categories

 Scope

-• The standard statutory tax rate will be 9 per cent.
-Because of the low tax rate, the UAE will continue to be highly competitive at a global level.
+• The standard statutory tax rate of 9%.
+Because of the low tax rate, the UAE is expected to remain highly competitive at a global level.

-Individuals are subject to corporate tax insofar as they engage in business activity.
-The definition of business is inspired by the VAT definition, and is therefore broad.
-A Cabinet Decision will be published in regard to the application of CIT to natural persons.
+Individuals are subject to UAE CIT insofar as they engage in business activity.
+The definition of business is inspired by the VAT definition and is, therefore, broad.

-Government entities and government-controlled entities will be exempt from the UAE CIT Law, as will qualifying public benefit entities and qualifying investment funds.
-Extractive businesses (upstream oil & gas businesses) will also be exempt, to the extent they earn income from the extractive business.
-In principle, banking operations will be subject to CIT (unless the institution is in a Free Zone and qualifies for the 0% rate).
+Government entities and Government-Controlled entities are exempt from the UAE CIT Law, as are Qualifying Public Benefit entities and Qualifying Investment Funds.
+Extractive businesses (upstream oil and gas businesses) are also exempt to the extent they earn income from the extractive business.

 Deductible expenses